InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/governance-levels.md

 Project C is currently closed source and used only by team 1.
 Team 2 want to use project C and the leadership of the two teams negotiates options which include InnerSource practices.
 Agreement takes longer than expected because the "InnerSource" term did not describe a target state that could be agreed without ambiguity, and the teams had to document bespoke sub-options for their leadership to consider before a decision could be made.

+## Context

+InnerSource concepts are estabilished within an organisation with multiple projects and teams adopting InnerSource patterns and practices.
+Internal InnerSource practices are not prescribed in detail and teams/projects have the autonomy to optimise for their local circumstances.

 ## Forces

 - Projects adopt different InnerSource patterns and practices to optimise for their context.